Choosing a Quality Landscaper

-- tells you that you don’t need to worry about Home Building Compensation Fund Insurance (and your project is valued over $20,000).
-Read more about Home Building Compensation Fund below.
+- tells you that you don’t need to worry about Home Building Compensation cover (and your project is valued over $20,000).
+Read more about Home Building Compensation cover below.

 - asks you to sign a contract quickly to start quicker or secure a lower price

 - tells you that structural works such as retaining walls do not require engineering.
 Read about Engineered Plans below.

 - tells you that you don’t need council approval when you do.
 Read about Council Approval below.

 According to a recent study conducted on behalf of the department of Fair Trading, 75% of home owners claimed to check a tradesperson’s license before hiring them.
 However, only 10% check the validity of the tradesperson’s license on the NSW Fair Trading website.

 In NSW, a landscaping tradesperson must be licensed to do work over $5,000.
 Working with a licensed landscaper protects you in the event that something goes wrong.

 We are licenced under Schedule 5 of the Home Building Regulation 2004 to carry out structural landscaping.
 Here’s the definition:

 Work involved in the construction of pergolas and the like, cabanas and other non-habitable shelters, driveways, paths and other paving and retaining walls not associated with dwelling construction, as well as the construction or installation of ornamental ponds, water features and other structural ornamentation, the construction of which requires development consent.
 In addition to the above definition, the holder of the structural landscaping class may engage in the work of fencing.